ak-2485/ak-2485.github.io/index.md

 I am  a first-year PhD student and Department of Energy Computational Science Graduate Fellow working under the supervision of [David Bindel](http://www.cs.cornell.edu/~bindel/) in the Department of Computer Science at Cornell University.

-My research interests are in scientific computing, numerical linear algebra, and formal methods.
+My research interests are in scientific computing (particularly related to plasma physics), numerical linear algebra, and formal methods.

+I hold a B.S. with honors in astrophysics from the University of California Santa Cruz.

 ### Recently

 + Fall 2020
-  - I will be working with the formal methods group at Sandia National Lab (CA) for summer 2021 to develop formal frameworks for the analysis of high-performance numerical methods.
+  - I will be working with the formal methods group at Sandia National Lab (CA) during the summer of 2021 to develop formal frameworks for the analysis of high-performance numerical methods.
 + Summer 2020
   - I am attending the [Joint PPPL-Simons Summer School on Stellarator Optimization](https://hiddensymmetries.princeton.edu/summer-school/summer-school-2020/overview).
   - I am teaching [CS 1110: Introduction to Computing Using Python](https://classes.cornell.edu/browse/roster/SU20/class/CS/1110) at Cornell.